-City Council direct the General Manager, Parks, Forestry and Recreation and the Chief Librarian to report back through the 2015 budget process on a cost sharing mechanism for the underground parking facility for the new Bessarian Community Centre.
+City Council direct the General Manager, Parks, Forestry and Recreation and the Chief Librarian to report back through the 2015 budget process on a cost sharing mechanism for the underground parking facility for the new Bessarion Community Centre.
 The report is to include financial opportunities from commercial parking vendors who may wish to contribute to the financing of the construction.

-Discussions are currently underway with the Toronto Parking Authority regarding the feasibility of underground parking at the site.
+Discussions are currently underway with Parks, Forestry and Recreation, the Toronto Parking Authority and other partners, regarding the feasibility of underground parking at the site and associated capital funding and maintenance costs.